 History 271.
 Nineteenth-Century Europe.
 On demand.
-5 hours.
+Credit, 5 hours.

-Foreign relations and domestic problems of the major European states from the Battle of Waterloo through World War I.
+Foreign relations and domestic problems of major European states from the Battle of Waterloo through World War I.

 History 272.
 European History since 1914.
 On demand.
-5 hours.
+Credit, 5 hours.

-Domestic and foreign affairs of the major European nations from the beginning of World War I to the present, with particular attention to the emergence of communist and fascist states and their accompanying ideologies and to the quest for collective security in international relations after the two World Wars.
+Domestic and foreign affairs of major European nations from the beginning of World War I to the present, with particular attention to the emergence of communist and fascist states and their accompanying ideologies and to the quest for collective security in international relations after the two World Wars.

 Political Science 101.
-(Formerly Political Science 110).
 Introduction to Political Science.
 Spring.
-5 hours.

-Study of the basic concepts in political science and the historical foundations of political thought and action.
-Consideration of the structure and function of modern political institutions.
+Credit, 5 hours.
+Study of basic concepts in political science and historical foundations of political science. ical thought and action.
+Consideration of structure and function of modern political institutions.

 Political Science 120.
-(Formerly Political Science 101.)
 American National Government.
-Fall, winter, spring.
-5 hours.

-The historical origins, the constitutional basis and the form, power and functions of the national government of the United States.
+Fall, winter.
+Credit, 5 hours.
+Historical origins, constitutional basis and form, power and functions of the national government of the United States.